ames B. Carr, M.D.

 Dr. Carr performed the first Charite artificial disc procedure in the Central Coast of California on April 21, 2005 at Twin Cities Community Hospital.
 We are pleased to offer a surgical alternative to spinal fusion surgery, referred to as an artificial disc replacement.
 Artificial disc replacement is a procedure that involves replacing a painful disc that is causing chronic back pain with an artificial disc that provides pain relief without compromising the spine's natural anatomical structure.
 Artificial disc replacement surgery may be performed on the lower back (lumbar spine) or the neck (cervical spine).
 Artificial discs are structurally similar to the damaged discs that are replaced and share similar functions, including acting as shock absorbents in the back or neck.

 Artificial discs replacement surgery is approved by the U.S. food and drug administration (FDA) for both the lumbar and cervical spine.
-Dr. Carr chooses to operate with the prodisc-L total disc replacement (DePuy Synthes) and Mobi-C Total Disc Replacement (LDR) models.
+Dr. Carr chooses to operate with the prodisc-L total disc replacement (DePuy Synthes) and Pro-Disc C Vivo Total Disc Replacement model.

 Artificial Disc Replacement is a surgical treatment alternative for degenerative disc disease of the cervical and lumbar spine.